Outreach youth wants a world where all young people can reach their full potential.

-In 2006 by a small group of young gay men, supported by youth workers, established Outreach youth, through the young men identifying that there was no Lesbian, Gay, Bisexual, Trans*, Queer and Questioning (LGBT*Q+) specific support or Youth Group available to them in Suffolk.
+In 2006 a small group of young gay men, supported by youth workers, established Outreach youth, as the young men identified that there was no Lesbian, Gay, Bisexual, Trans*, Queer and Questioning (LGBT*Q+) specific support or Youth Group available to them in Suffolk.

 Based in Ipswich, the project began to grow and be accessed by other LGBT*Q+ young people – the project became formally constituted and started to provide a fortnightly LGBT* youth group.

 By 2009, Outreach youth had become recognised as the ‘go to’ organisation for young LGBT* people, parents, carers, schools and professionals for all matters regarding young LGBT* people in Suffolk.
-Other LGBT*Q+ Youth Groups developed in towns across Suffolk as need was identified.
+Other Outreach youth LGBT*Q+ Youth Groups developed in towns across Suffolk as need was identified.

 Between 2010 and 2014, Outreach youth became involved with various initiative across Suffolk, including with Suffolk County Council as part of their Stonewall Education Champion programme, the Suffolk LGBT Advisory Group, as a founder organisation of Suffolk Pride and as lead organisation for Suffolk LGBT History month.

 In 2014, Outreach youth became a Charitable Incorporated Organisation registered with the Charity Commission.